HandsOnDataViz/book/docs/HandsOnDataViz.md

 Do not insert spaces inside the `ref:chunk-label` for the caption, but add a blank line to separate it from the code-chunk.
-After the code-chunk, add another blank line.
+After the code-chunk, add *another* blank line to avoid “undefined reference” Bookdown errors.

 Note that the Bookdown `index.Rmd` file includes an R code-chunk setting immediately after the first header, which displays each code-chunk image